gilbustamante/ColorFinder/README.md

 # ColorFinder
-A small app which finds the dominant color in a given image.
+A small app which finds the color palette of a given image.